dylanized/futility/README.md

 # Preparation

 Download the repo to your local machine.
-You'll need NodeJS 16+ installed.
+You'll need NodeJS 16+ and Yarn installed.

 Run `yarn install` to install packages.